qado-ai/full-stack-take-home/README.md

-# Take-Home Task: AI Contract Intelligence Prototype
+# Take-Home Challenge: FDE AI Contract Intelligence Prototype
+Welcome to the Forward Deployed Engineer challenge!

 **Role**: Forward deployed AI Product
 **Timeboxed**: 6–8 hours recommended.
 We value a working MVP over a complete feature set.
 If you hit the time limit, document what you would have done next.